 In their final year of the E3 Institute, seniors will participate in coursework to take an engineering project from conception to completion.
 They will publicly present their project and findings to a larger audience.
 The process will involve conceptualizing, designing, testing, modifying, presenting a functioning product or system.

 - Who should apply to the E3 Institute?

 - How many years will I be involved with the Institute?

 The E3 Institute is open to all current students in 9th grade, specifically who have an interest in the field of engineering.
 The Institute is looking for students who have a diversity of skills, interests, backgrounds and abilities.
 Students who like math or science, hands-on learning, creative problem solving and the ability to communicate to a variety of groups are highly encouraged to apply.
 The Institute strongly encourages females to apply for the program.
 With diverse backgrounds, abilities and skills, the E3 Institute will be a rich and vibrant experience for all who are involved.

 The E3 Institute is a 3-year program where a group of students will work throughout the various components.
 Each year, the group of students will take a one-semester engineering course, as well as other Institute requirements (4 years of math and science, participation in seminars / enrichment activities and field trips, collaboration with a professional mentor, and an engineering-related job shadowing experience).
 The Institute will begin with a seminar during the summer before sophomore year.

 Applicants will be invited to participate in an interview with program directors to discuss the student's interest, skills and past experiences.
-Interviews will take place in February.
+Interviews will take place February 4 - 15.

 Students will be notified of their acceptance into the E3 Institute prior to course registration completion on Friday, February 22.